TC101-demo/TC101-demo.github.io/_datasets/MapSeg21_1.md

       description: 'Code for evaluation tools'
       md5sum: '44b70e7bed9b166f5b38e7fce5f68ad0'
 thumbnail: 'images/MapSeg21_1/177.jpg'
-dataset_id: 'mapseg21'
-# First paragraph by default, should we keep this?
 abstract: 'This is the dataset of the ICDAR 2021 Competition on Historical Map Segmentation (“MapSeg”).'
 ---